 Microbubbles are visualized and quantified using Nonlinear Contrast Mode.

 Nonlinear contrast agent imaging uses multiple ultrasound pulses in which the amplitude of the pulse is modulated.
 Within this imaging mode, the nonlinear response of the microbubbles to the ultrasound pulses is utilized.
 The goal of nonlinear contrast imaging is to suppress the tissue signal while increasing the detection of the contrast agents, providing a much more sensitive imaging technique.
 Nonlinear contrast imaging is possible using the MS/MX200/201 and MS/MX250 transducers.

 Bolus infusion of Non-Targeted Contrast Agent into the Mouse Kidney

 Graph Showing Contrast Perfusion into the Renal Cortex (blue) and Medulla (pink)

-Downloaded or access resources related to Ultrasound Contrast Agents
+Downloaded or access resources related to Discover Nonlinear Ultrasound Contrast Agent Imaging

-Learn more about the Ultrasound Contrast Agents by attending one of our courses, webinars or events.
+Learn more about the Discover Nonlinear Ultrasound Contrast Agent Imaging by attending one of our courses, webinars or events.

 Publications related to the Discover Nonlinear Ultrasound Contrast Agent Imaging